Are you missing key opportunities to coach your team members?

-- “I can see that you’re surprised by the feedback.
+- Or try, “I can see that you’re surprised by the feedback.
 Am I reading that correctly?”
 Acknowledging emotion is a great way to have a more authentic conversation.

-5) Commitment – The end result of any great coaching conversation is a clear commitment to results and a strengthened trust in the relationship.
-Ways to capture commitment is to be specific in the list of agreements.
-Here are some good questions to ask:
+The end result of any great coaching conversation is a clear commitment to results and a strengthened trust in the relationship.
+You’re building a foundation for future growth and success – for both of you.

 - “What are the most important takeaways for you from this conversation?”